jvcleave/ofxImGui/Developpers.md

 ### ofxDearImGui compilation flags
 - `#define OFXIMGUI_DEBUG` : Set to print some information on how ofxDearImGui runs.
 Also gives some hints if you're implementing it wrong.
-- `#define OFXIMGUI_ENABLE_OF_BINDINGS` to use ofxImGui's legacy way of binding platform windows.
-Needed for any oF project that doesn't use GLFW windows (the most widely used oF windowing system) or any oF version prior to 0.11.
-Disables some optional ImGui features and binds to ofEvents. (might be required for iOS / Vulkan usage)

 ## Updating ImGui
 DearImGui has a fast update scheme and changes frequently. ofxImGui rather tries to follow the slower openFrameworks update scheme.